Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

-\ Our first result is the convergence, in this setting, of $h^\varepsilon$ to the solution of a massive point vortex equation.
+Our first result is the convergence, in this setting, of $h_\varepsilon$ to the solution to a massive point vortex equation.
 Let us introduce this limit equation.
-Let $(h_{(i)},T_{(i)})$ be the maximal solution of the ODE:
+Let $(\overline{h},\overline{T})$ be the maximal solution to the ODE: